ElektraInitiative/libelektra/doc/tutorials/plugins.md

 }
 ```

-The `elektraPluginContract()` is a method implemented by the plug-in developer
+The `elektraPluginContract()` is a method implemented by the plugin developer
 containing the parts of the contract not specified in `README.md`.
 An example of this function (taken from the `yajl` plugin):